I’m back again with an Ipswich Swimsuit!

 Preparing the straps to attach them to the suit is simple, but it does require attention to detail.
 While the straps begin life as identical long rectangles, they need to become mirror images of each other because one will be sewn to the right side of the suit, and one will be sewn to the left side of the suit.

 Vocabulary note: The bra “strapping” is firm elastic that is folded inside the swimsuit “straps,” which are made of swimsuit fabric.
 The three-inch width of the swimsuit straps can accommodate up to ⅝”-wide bra strapping, but I purchased ½”-wide bra strapping, so I trimmed ¼” off one long edge of each strap (don’t ask me why I trimmed ¼” rather than ⅛”, it just worked).
-As I’ll demonstrate in the live video, the straps are sewn in the same manner as bias tape: Folding both long edges toward the center, and then folding the whole thing in half.
+The straps are sewn in the same manner as bias tape: Folding both long edges toward the center, and then folding the whole thing in half.
 The Ipswich Swimsuit has the extra step of trimming one of the folds so it doesn’t add bulk.

 Not the Sharpest Needle in the Pack